A plain index can be converted into a real-time index or added to an existing real-time index.

 mysql> SELECT * FROM disk WHERE MATCH('test'); ERROR 1064 (42000): no enabled local indexes to search

-If you decide to migrate from Plain mode to RT mode and in some other cases, real-time and percolate indexes built in the plain mode can be imported to Manticore running in the RT mode using the
+If you decide to migrate from Plain mode to RT mode and in some other cases, real-time and percolate indexes built in Plain mode can be imported to Manticore running in RT mode using the

 IMPORT TABLE statement.
 The general syntax is as follows: